Jewish boys are generally Nice Guys

 - Hilariously subverted on the UK version of The Apprentice, when Sir Alan Sugar berated one of the contestants for not knowing the difference between Kosher meat and Halal meat after claiming he was a 'good little jewish boy' on his application.

-- Josh from Being Human (Remake).
+- Josh from Being Human (US).

 - George is Jewish, too.
 Maybe a little less nice, though.